The Hidden Secret to Superior Law Firm Management

-The hidden secret to superior law firm management simply put is data.
+The hidden secret to superior law firm management is data.
 Successful business owners understand the importance of data.
-Law firm management needs to recognize this as well and run the law firm as a business.
+Law firm management needs to recognize this as well.

 Understanding Law Firm Data

-Before you can understand and put your law firm data to work, you must first collect it.
-This requires a practice management software that knows how to systematically collect and organize data about your firm’s marketing, human resources, and finances as well as your cases and documents.
+Before you can understand and put your law firm data to work, you must collect it.
+This requires a practice management software that knows how to systematically collect and organize data.
+Data should encompass your firm’s marketing, human resources, and finances as well as your cases and documents.

 By using GrowPath, the Law Offices of James Scott Farrin has amassed an enormous vault of data that can be mined for derivative cases.
 In addition, this data can be used in future marketing efforts and aid in litigation and settlement efforts.

 “No other firm like it,” declares Walt Wood, an attorney focused on litigation with the Law Offices of James Scott Farrin in Durham, North Carolina.
 “We routinely talk about processes, look for unnecessary repetition and determine where we can cut out steps.”

-Employing The ‘Lean Initiative’ as referred to in the firm, the entire team works to uncover areas of unnecessary delay and results in resolving cases more quickly.
+Employing the “Lean Initiative,” as referred to in the firm, the entire team works to uncover areas of unnecessary delay in resolving cases more quickly.
 Jim Farrin, CEO, values efficiency so much he led a team of collaborative legal minds and engineers to create the software from scratch.
-He knew what his firm needed to run at its best and since the marketplace did not provide it, he created it.
+He knew what his firm needed to run at its best.
+Since the marketplace did not provide it, he created it.

 After several years of using the software at Farrin, the law firm management team concluded it was something that could provide a valuable benefit to other firms.
-They created GrowPath in 2017 as a scalable stand-alone software company enabling the team to share this technology in the legal marketplace.
+They therefore created GrowPath in 2017 as a scalable stand-alone software company.
+For the first time, the team could share this technology with the broader legal marketplace.

-The software focuses on three main components – perfecting the intake process, case management and providing superior analytical reporting tools.
-These superior analytical tools help firms collect and understand the right data to grow and prosper.
+The software focuses on three main components.
+These components are perfecting the intake process, case management and providing superior analytical reporting tools.
+These superior analytical tools, in turn, help firms collect and understand the right data to grow and prosper.

 Some of the custom reports included in GrowPath:

--Gravity Reports show how balanced the paralegal and attorney workload is at any given time based on the status of each case, tasks completed and complexity of the caseload by employing a custom algorithm designed for each firm, you can configure the software to your workflows.
+-Gravity Reports show how balanced the paralegal and attorney workload is at any given time.
+Reports draw on status of each case, tasks completed and complexity of the caseload.
+Because a custom algorithm is designed for each firm, you can configure the software to your workflows.

--One Screen Approach™ allows law firm management to view the entire firm’s performance from one dashboard.
+-One Screen Approach™ allows law firm management to view the entire firm’s performance from a single, intuitive dashboard.